-I love running.
-I LOVE running.
-I love it.
-Always have.
-No matter the odds.
-BUT, admittedly, my love of running wanes in the wintertime.
+I have always loved running no matter the odds–however, my motivation to get out the door to run wanes in the winter.
+This is because, I don’t like the winter!
 It can be SO hard to get motivated to run in the cold and dark when my bed is so warm and cozy.
 So, how do you stay motivated to run in the winter?

 There are ways—lots of ways—to stay motivated to run in the winter.
 First, you have to prepare—just as you would for running in the morning.
 You can’t just expect the alarm to go off and for your body and mind to be ready.
 Both need to acclimate to the idea of running in the cold and dark.